GeekyHacks/EarthQuakeStatistics/README.md

   <br/>
   <h3><b>EarthquakesTracker
 </b></h3>
-  <p>This Repo will display the latest earthquakes based on magnitude.
-Bootstraped with react vite, and data managed with redux.</p>
+  <p>This Repo will display the latest earthquakes based on magnitude, its  data managed with redux.</p>

 </div>